 I believe we are seeing an inflationary outburst not seen in many decades.
 And one of our TOP Fed officials is having us believe that inflation is actually disappearing?

 Sadly, once inflation takes hold of our financial system, the only thing that can stop it is if the Fed begins to frantically hike rates.
 Think late ’70s, early ’80s, when rates went just north of 20%!
-Double-digit inflation (HYPERINFLATION) in an economy in freefall.
+Double-digit inflation, or hyperinflation, in an economy in freefall.

 This time around, when inflation is clearly already running hot, the Fed is not merely unwilling to raise rates—they won’t even admit that inflation is present.